Daninet/buffer-collection/README.md

 This library can be used to manipulate data from multiple buffers without merging the buffers.
 In this way, the expensive concat operation could be avoided.
 Internally it interates over the items from the array of Buffer objects.

-The standard Buffer functions like indexOf, slice, etc. are rewritten to work with chunked data (in this case with the array of Buffers) .
+The standard Buffer functions like indexOf, slice, etc. are rewritten to work with chunked data.

-The API is compatible with the Node.js Buffer API, so it seamlessly integrates with your existing codebase (there are some unsupported functions, listed at the end of this readme)
+The API is compatible with the Node.js Buffer API, so it seamlessly integrates with your existing codebase.

+Contains type definitions for TypeScript.

 Install
 =======